ojenning/dnafx-editor/midi/README.md

 ## Configuration

 You configure which MIDI CC to intercept, and which values should do what, in `src/settings.js`.
-The default configuration file only reacts to CC `15`, and depending on the value of the controller message may send a request to the editor (e.g., when receiving a MIDI CC `15` with value `3`, it will send a `change-preset` for slot `59`).
+The default configuration file only reacts to CC `15` and a couple of program changes, and depending on the value of the controller message may send a request to the editor (e.g., when receiving a MIDI CC `15` with value `3`, it will send a `change-preset` for slot `59`).
 Check the configuration file to see how you can add your own actions.

 You also need to configure where `dnafx-editor` is, that is its HTTP address.
 You do that in the same configuration file.
 The example provided in this repo assumes the editor is available locally (`127.0.0.1`) on port `8000`, which means the Node.js will send `POST` requests to `http://127.0.0.1:8000`.